-Epiphrenic diverticulum are most commonly associated with oesophageal motility disorders associated with achalasia.
+Epiphrenic diverticulum are most commonly associated with esophageal motility disorders associated with achalasia.

 Rarely, epiphrenic diverticulum associated with gastric bands may develop.
-Oesophageal motility disorders are a known complication from gastric bands and morbidly obese patients also have increased oesophageal manometric abnormalities 1.
-The position of the gastric band may also contribute to oesophageal motility disorders.
+Esophageal motility disorders are a known complication from gastric bands and morbidly obese patients also have increased esophageal manometric abnormalities 1.
+The position of the gastric band may also contribute to esophageal motility disorders.

 - GK - Abdo - Oesophagus by GLK